tigerhead/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the second and third code cells of the IPython notebook located in "p4.ipynb..

 I used 20 chessborad images provide.
 I chose use (x, y)= (9, 6) to search corner in test images.
 And I created   "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time corner was successfully detected.   `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Corners were correctly detected in 18 out of 20 test images .

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+Output `objpoints` and `imgpoints` were used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+Here is undistorted test image:

 ![Camera Calibration](/output_images/Calibrate_Camera.png)